 UPF clothing is a form of clothing that utilises fabrics which are sun protective.
 UPF clothing also utilises functional design which means that less skin is exposed to the sun.

 UPF is for clothing what SPF is for sunscreen.
-In Australia the UPF rating for fabrics is granted by Australian Government once they have undertaken their own testing process.
+In Australia, the UPF rating for fabrics is granted by the Australian Government once they have undertaken their own testing process.
 Australia set the global standard for sun protective clothing when they were the first country in the World to formally test the UPF rating of fabrics in the 1990s.

 The UPF rating highlights the amount of UV blocked by the fabric in question.
 So, UPF of 5 indicates that 1/5th or 20% of UV radiation is able to penetrate the fabric.
 Put another way 80% of UV is blocked by a UPF of 5.
 Regular clothing does provide sun protection, but can still allow a significant proportion of UV radiation through to the skin.